hemantksingh/messup-learn/Cloud and Infrastructure/DevOps/Terraform.md

 Tool to automate the deployment of your infrastructure across multiple clouds, both public and private.
 This enables Infrastructure as code to provision and manage any cloud, infrastructure or service.

-* uses HCL - Hashicorp configuration language
+* Friendly custom syntax, uses HCL - Hashicorp configuration language (supports comments) but also has support for JSON
-* supports comments
-* arguably more human readable
-* resource addressing (referencing) is intuitive
+* Visibility into changes before they actually happen.
+* Built-in graphing feature to visualize the infrastructure.
+* Understands resource relationships.
+One example is failures are isolated to dependent resources while non-dependent resources still get created, updated, or destroyed.
+Resource referencing is intuitive.
+* Open source project with a community of thousands of contributors who add features and updates.
+* The ability to break down the configuration into smaller chunks for better organization, re-use, and maintainability.
+The last part of this article goes into this feature in detail.

 ## Terraform on Microsoft Azure